 I’m sure readers of this blog post will have their own lists of favourite words.
 Whether the words are English or from the thousands of other languages spoken around the world.
 Comment below if you’d like to share – we’d love to hear them.

-For more words and their meanings, head over to Oxford Learner’s Dictionary!
+Discover more words and their meanings at our Oxford Learner’s Dictionaries!